Rightpoint/CustomVisionTools/README.md

 ### Augment

+This applies the augmentations specified in `augment.py` to every image in the input directory, and writes the original and the results to the output directory.
+You can then upload the whole directory using upload.py.
+The input directory must be a YOLO Darknet formatted folder.

 ```
 poetry run ./augment.py --input_directory ./downloads --output_directory ./augmented
 ```

-This applies the augmentations specified in `augment.py` to every image in the input directory, and writes the original and the result to the output directory.
-You can then upload the whole directory using upload.py.
+Parameters:
+* `--input-directory`: The directory that you want to augment.
+* `--output-directory`: The directory that you want the data saved into.

 Additional flags:
 * `--preview_only` or `-p`: Preview augmentations without writing to any files.